Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Monthly costs range from $180-320 depending on dosage and source.
 Compounded BPC-157 from licensed pharmacies typically costs $220-280 per month for standard dosing.
 Research-grade peptides may be less expensive ($150-200) but lack pharmaceutical oversight.
 FormBlends offers pharmaceutical-grade BPC-157 with physician supervision at competitive pricing within this range.

 Thymosin Alpha-1 has the strongest clinical evidence for post-viral recovery among all peptides.
 A randomized controlled trial published in Clinical Immunology (Chen et al., 2024) showed that 72% of long COVID patients treated with Tα1 experienced significant improvement in fatigue, immune markers, and quality of life scores compared to 23% in the placebo group.
-The study followed 156 patients for 6 months, with the most dramatic improvements seen in those with elevated inflammatory markers at baseline.
+The study followed 156 patients for 6 months, with the most dramatic improvements seen in those with increased inflammatory markers at baseline.
 Earlier research during the acute COVID-19 pandemic demonstrated Tα1's ability to reduce mortality and accelerate recovery in hospitalized patients.

 The standard protocol involves subcutaneous injections of 1.6 mg twice weekly for 8-12 weeks.
 Some physicians prefer a loading phase with daily injections for the first week, followed by the standard twice-weekly schedule.
 Injections are typically administered in the abdomen or thigh using insulin syringes.
 The peptide requires refrigeration and should be reconstituted fresh.
 Treatment response is usually evident within 2-4 weeks, with peak benefits occurring around week 8-10.